Levvi07/Webmanager/README.md

 ### Fill out group/rule/user ids

-- if -1 is present in user_access_role then the URL must end in an id (eg. /user/1) in this case the given id may be provided access too
+- if -1 is present in user_access_role and access_level is 0 then the URL must end in an id (eg. /user/1) in this case the given id may be provided access too

 /dir/dir2/* means anything that starts with /dir/dir2/ is included under the set rule